 This is a difficult course, reaching an elevation of 13,200 (mile 6.5).
-There is 8400’ of elevation gain.
+There is over 6500’ of elevation gain.
 The second portion of the trail (the Bard Creek “trail”) is undefined for miles at a time.
 Although it will be well marked, it is not a defined trail for a good portion of this stretch.
 It is not easy running.
 It is an absolutely amazing and breathtaking course.
 Previous ultra running experience is required.
 Please be prepared to show race history if asked.

 Participant check/in, Bib pick-up: